-The share of acceptance for respondents with zero or one is 0.01 and 0.36 in Austria and 0.09 and 0.33 for Canada.
+The fraction of respondents reporting a share of acceptance of zero or one is substantial (0.01 and 0.36 respectively in Austria and 0.09 and 0.33 respectively for Canada).
 Therefore, a non-trivial share lies between zero and one; hence, the assumption of linear IV may not be tenable.
 We therefore relax the functional form by employing a nonlinear instrumental variables method and implement it in two steps.
 In the first step we model the share of acceptance as a fractional logit, as suggested by Papke and Wooldridge (1996) and compute the predicted shares (constrained between zero and one) and include them in a linear second-stage regression.
 To address the generated regressor problem, we bootstrap the regression estimates 1000 times.
 For Canada, the effect of the nonlinearities slightly reduces the effects of both consumption and acceptance (0.111 to 0.109 for consumption and from -1.259 to -1.161 for acceptance).
 For Austria, only the consumption elasticity is slightly reduced.